 South of Wye ARP Project

-Strathcona County is kicking off a new statutory planning project.
+Strathcona County is currently in Phase 3 of the South of Wye ARP Project.
 The purpose of this project is to create a new Area Redevelopment Plan (ARP) for Campbelltown Heights, Wye Road Gardens and Ordze Park subdivisions.
 The project will also update the existing South of Wye Road ARP.

 South of Wye ARP Project area

 Here are the areas we will be talking about:

 Your input is important as we determine the overall vision and future land use concept for the area.
 Extensive consultation and public engagement opportunities with area landowners, stakeholders and the community will enable input into the process.

 Keep up with the latest project news by signing up for our e-newsletter below.